-73 This analysis was completed by the authors of "MELD 3.0: The Model for End-Stage Liver Disease Updated for the Modern Era," which appeared in the December 2021 edition of Gastroenterology.
+75 This analysis was completed by the authors of "MELD 3.0: The Model for End-Stage Liver Disease Updated for the Modern Era," which

-74 Liver Simulated Allocation Model MELD Analysis, Pan prepared for the OPTN Liver and Intestinal Organ Transplantation Committee, October 20, 2021
+76 Liver Simulated Allocation Model MELD Analysis, prepared for the OPTN Liver and Intestinal Organ Transplantation Committee, October 20, 2021

-LSAM analysis provided results by sex, an important factor considering the inclusion of a sex-based variable in the MELD 3.0 score.
-Similar to the Gastroenterology analysis, the SRTR analysis compared MELD Na to MELD 3.0 with and without albumin.
-In the LSAM analysis from the SRTR, pediatric candidates under the age of 12 were assigned a current PELD score and adolescent candidates were assigned a current MELD score, so it is difficult to draw any conclusions on the impact of MELD 3.0 on these population using the LSAM results.
+MELD 3.0 score.77 Similar to the Gastroenterology analysis, the SRTR analysis compared MELD Na to MELD 3.0 with and without albumin.78 In the LSAM analysis from the SRTR, pediatric candidates under the age of 12 utilized their current PELD score and adolescent candidates used their current MELD score, so it is difficult to draw any conclusions on the impact of MELD 3.0 on these populations using the LSAM results.^{79,80}

 Table 2 below provides an overview of the SRTR LSAM results.
 Table 3 stratifies the results by sex.
 These results show that using MELD 3.0, either with or without albumin, may not change overall transplant rates, waitlist mortality or post-transplant mortality.
 However, both versions of MELD 3.0 are expected to equalize transplant rates between sexes, an important improvement over MELD Na.
-In addition, either version of MELD 3.0 is not expected to change overall median MELD at transplant.79
+In addition, either version of MELD 3.0 is not expected to change overall median MELD at transplant.81